 strZipFileName = strFileName+”.zip”;

-- The above code was written for my project purpose, customize it as per your requirement.
+- The above code was written for my project needs, you can customize it as per your requirement.

-- Saved Zip files in the temp folder are to be deleted on a timely basis either through a scheduler or through a program.
+- Saved zip files in the Temp folder is to be deleted on a timely basis either through a scheduler or through a program.

-This article documents a solution to overcome SQL Server reporting service timeouts, to view reports with huge date.
-The solution is to compress the report in Zip format and allow the user to download the Zip file.
+This article documents a solution to overcome SQL Server reporting service timeouts, to view reports with huge data.
+The solution is to compress the report in Zip format and allow the user to download the file.